Code-Institute-Submissions/RhiH-indistinct.light/README.md

 ## Validation

 The pages passed vaildation checks after a few amendments - including one where the DOCTYPE had been let off 3 of the pages!
 After updating this only minor elements needed amending including a space between the aria labelling in the footer as it did not have one between that and the i class. testing with  and  were both trialled during the development stages so any minor errors were picked up earlier in the process and corrected.
+Towards the end of the work Lighthouse was also used to check the site.

 ![HTML Checking](docs/html-check.png)
 ![CSS Checking](docs/css-check.png)